 After esophageal manometry

-When your esophageal manometry is complete, you may return to your normal activities.
+When your esophageal manometry is complete, you can return to your normal activities.

 Your doctor will receive the results of your esophageal manometry in one to two days.
 The test results can be part of a preoperative evaluation or help identify the cause of esophageal symptoms.
 Plan to discuss the results with your doctor at a follow-up appointment.